The Pros and Cons of Going to University

 What If I Don't Know What to Study?

-That’s okay!
-Consider a gap year to explore your interests, or choose a broad subject like business, humanities, or liberal arts to keep your options open.
+Consider a gap year to explore your interests, or choose a broad subject to keep your options open.

 Can I Go to University Later in Life?